NBISweden/IgDiscover-legacy/doc/guide.rst

 They also contain the following additional files.

 iteration-xx/candidates.tab
-    A table with candidate novel VH alleles (or genes).
+    A table with candidate novel V alleles (or genes).
     This is a list of sequences found through the *windowing strategy* or *linkage cluster analysis*, as discussed in our paper.

 iteration-xx/new_V_database.fasta